Zero hours Edinburgh Napier University post criticised

 An Edinburgh Napier University spokesperson said: "Edinburgh Napier University uses zero-hours contracts on a limited basis for around 3.5% of the academic effort of the university.

-"We do fully appreciate the limitations of these contracts and are currently seeking to reduce our usage of these type of contracts.'Not exclusive'
+"We do fully appreciate the limitations of these contracts and are currently seeking to reduce our usage of these type of contracts.

 "These staff are employed by the university to complete flexible and specialist short-term or unexpected academic requirements, when certain business needs arise.